 Employees using their own cars for business: Approved mileage allowance payments are 45p per mile for the first 10,000 miles in the tax year and 25p thereafter.
 Income tax and NICs may be due on higher rates and tax relief may be available on lower rates.

-Entrepreneurs’ relief – Qualifying gains will be taxed at 10%.
-Claims may be made on more than one occasion up to a 'lifetime' total of £10 million • Annual exempt amount – individuals £11,100 and most trustees £5,550
+Entrepreneurs’ relief and Investors’ relief Qualifying gains will be taxed at 10%.
+Claims may be made on more than one occasion up to a ‘lifetime’ total of £10m • Annual exempt amount – individuals £11,300 and most trustees £5,650.

 There is no financial limit on the amount that may be contributed to a registered pension scheme.
 The maximum amount on which an individual can claim tax relief in any tax year is the greater of the individual’s UK relevant earnings or £3,600 (gross).
 If total pension input exceeds the annual allowance (£40,000) there may be a tax charge on the excess.
-From 6 April 2016 the annual allowance may be reduced by £1 for every £2 of adjusted income over £150,000 to a minimum of £10,000.
+The annual allowance may be reduced by £1 for every £2 of adjusted income over £150,000 to a minimum of £10,000.
 Maximum age for tax relief is 74.
 Minimum age for taking benefits is 55.
 Lifetime allowance charge – lump sum paid 55% and monies retained 25% on cumulative benefits exceeding £1 million*.
 Maximum tax-free lump sum 25%*. *Subject to transitional protection for excess amount.

 |Chargeable lifetime transfers||20%||20%|